ChnanChan/PSP-UAP/README.md

 # Data-free Universal Adversarial Perturbation with Pseudo-semantic Prior

 ## Introduction
-This repository contains the code for our submission to CVPR 2025 (ID: 2166).
 We propose a novel data-free universal adversarial attack method that leverages semantic samples drawn from a pseudo-semantic prior.
 The implementation is based on PyTorch.